Labradoodle Temperament and

 What is the temperament of the Labradoodle and Australian Labradoodle?

-Our Labradoodle and Australian Labradoodle puppies’ parents are very quiet, calm, intelligent, and bright.
+Our Labradoodle and Australian Labradoodle puppies’ parents are very smart, silly, laid back, quiet, calm, intelligent, and bright.

 We can refer you to any of the owners of our dogs and puppies for positive recommendations.
 We are very selective of our parents and take great pride in our dogs or our program.

-Labradoodle temperament is based on the parents temperament, and grandparent temperament, training and care from 0-8 weeks and no inbreeding.
+Labradoodle temperament is based on the parents temperament, and grandparent temperament, training and care from 0-8 weeks in addition to never inbreeding.

 Our puppies have a great desire to be part of the family making them very easy to train and a joy to include in your family.
 Labradoodles are good watchdogs but are void of aggression.
 They are sociable with other animals including cats if socialized as puppies.
 Our Labradoodles are ever patient with children of all ages.
 We train our puppies as soon as feasible, they are potty trained to wee pads, taught to swim with ease, given a collar, taught not to bite or chew on people, are given lots of love and handling by kids and adults, given toys, inside & outside time as well as the beginning of basic obedience.
 They sleep in our home day & night & are taken outside to play many times a day.
 We do perform a puppy personality profile test at 6 weeks to be able to understand all our puppies & train appropriately, as well as inform our families' decision.